jonlpersson/ed-latimore/site/_posts/the-value-of-hard-things.md

 The word "antifragile" was coined by Nicolas Taleb to describe systems that improve after disruption.
 The basic idea is that there are three levels of stress response:

-* **Fragile.**&nbsp;The system breaks under stress.
+* **Fragile.** The system breaks under stress.
 A glass is fragile because it easily breaks when you drop it.
-* **Robust.**&nbsp;The system resists stress.
+* **Robust.** The system resists stress.
 A plastic cup is robust because, while it's possible to break it, it will take a lot more than hitting the ground.
-* **Antifragile.**&nbsp;The system comes back strong after being stressed.
+* **Antifragile.** The system comes back strong after being stressed.
 Bones come back strong after being exposed to stress.

 Yes, it's possible to break a bone.
 Bones break all the time.
 However, an appropriate amount of force applied to a bone beneath its breakpoint will cause the bones to adapt and better resist stress in the future.